BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

    - Scan in guess
    - Check the guess and print the appropriate messages

 A key difference between a while loop and do...while loop: the body of the do...while loop is executed before the condition is ever tested.
 In the while loop version of the program, it was necessary to read in the user’s first guess before the loop so there would be a value for comparison in the condition.
-In the do...while loop, the the body will ALWAYS run one or more times.
+In the do...while loop, the body will ALWAYS run one or more times.
 ```

 For THIS project we will *simulate* a post-conditional loop by creating a while True loop that has a break condition at the end.
 There is no do...while loop in Python.